- General Overview: Steps to CE Mark IVDs

 - The PMS Plan must also establish how the manufacturer will use the data collected to take action when needed.
 Actions may include making updates to device documentation, such as the PER, improving the risk management and/or taking preventative or corrective action.

-- The Post-market Performance Follow-up (PMPF) plan is a subset of your PMS Plan and is very much intertwined with your risk management and clinical evaluation.
+- The Post-Market Performance Follow-up (PMPF) plan is a subset of your PMS Plan and is very much intertwined with your risk management and performance evaluation.
 The PMPF plan is intended to help identify previously unknown risks and to confirm the device’s safety and performance.

 - A PMPF Plan can include a PMPF study when warranted.
 However, other methods can also be used to address gaps in your pre-clinical data and to demonstrate a continued positive benefit-risk ratio, when appropriate.
 Examples include feedback via patient or physician surveys and screening of scientific literature.

 Post-Market Surveillance Report (PMSR)

 Manufacturers of Class A and B devices must prepare a post-market surveillance report (PMSR) based on data collected once the product is on the market.
 The PMSR is generated through review and analysis of the gathered PMS data and should also include any preventative or corrective actions taken.

 The IVDR states the PMSR should be updated ‘when necessary’ and made available to the notified body and competent authorities ‘upon request’.

 Manufacturers of Class C and D devices are required to prepare a Periodic Safety Update Report (PSUR) for each device.